parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gpt-4o-cuda-to-omp/output-5/repo/README.txt

 SimpleMOC-kernel Strawman Reactor Definition
 ===============================================================================

-For the purposes of simplicity this mini-app uses a conservative "strawman" reactor model to represent a good target problem for full core reactor simulations to be run on exascale class supercomputers.
+For the purposes of simplicity, this mini-app uses a conservative "strawman" reactor model to represent a good target problem for full core reactor simulations to be run on exascale class supercomputers.
 Arbitrary user-defined geometries are not supported.